Discover more than 200 years of policing heritage

 Support the Museum

 There are lots of different ways that you can support us.
-We rely on the support of the general public to continue our work in collecting, preserving and making accessible its rich collections.
+We rely on the support of the general public to continue our work collecting, preserving, and making accessible our rich collection.